 JOIN ELA

-We represent the views of over 6000 specialist qualified employment lawyers in the UK
+We represent the views of just under 7000 specialist qualified employment lawyers in the UK

 We promote the best practice of employment law